sequelize/umzug/README.md

 ### Upgrading from v2.x

+The Umzug class should be imported as a named import, i.e. `import { Umzug } from 'umzug'`.

 The `MigrationMeta` type, which is returned by `umzug.executed()` and `umzug.pending()`, no longer has a `file` property - it has a `name` and *optional* `path` - since migrations are not necessarily bound to files on the file system.

 The `migrations.glob` parameter replaces `path`, `pattern` and `traverseDirectories`.
 It can be used, in combination with `cwd` and `ignore` to do much more flexible file lookups.
 See https://npmjs.com/package/glob for more information on the syntax.